chrisrzhou/egghead-redux/readme.md

 ## Avoid Array Mutations
 Recall that in Redux, we want to avoid mutating arrays and state.
-Typically when working with arrays, we tend to use `push` and `splice`, but these mutate the original object (as you can check with the `deepFreeze` library).
+Typically when working with arrays, we tend to use `push` and `splice`, but these mutate the original array (as you can check with the `deepFreeze` library).

 Instead, we should use `concat`, `slice`, `map` and the spread operator in ES6 `...` to accomplish these array mutations.

+To avoid object mutations, we should use `Object.assign()` in ES5 and the spread operator `...` in ES6.

 ```js
 // Add an item